 Does your business have a targeted email marketing strategy?
-If not, TN Media in Nashville, Tennessee would love to hear from you.
+If not, USA TODAY NETWORK in Nashville, Tennessee would love to hear from you.
 Contact us today to find out how we can help your business get results from your email strategy efforts.

 “You must be from Tennessee.
 Because you’re the only TEN I SEE.”

 Did you swoon at the sheer poetry of this romantic overture?
 Did it spark your interest in a potential relationship?
 No?
 Well, apply this scenario to your inbox.
 You wouldn’t open an email that uses a lame or overused subject line, and neither would your customers.

 Nearly all self service email marketing services like MailChimp and Emma automatically alert you when you’ve got some real no-no’s in your subject line such as weird symbols, a fake FWD: or an ALL CAPS SUBJECT LINE, so I won’t delve into the things that will land your emails in people’s SPAM folders.
 Instead, I’m going to give you 10 tips to get your emails read.

 1. First things first.
 In case you haven’t been faithfully reading my other riveting posts on effective email marketing, be sure to have your proverbial ducks in a row with your email strategy before you ever get down to the important business of writing awe-inspiring subject lines.
 Is your email’s content relevant to your customers’ needs and does it provide information they will find valuable?
 Yes?
 Good.
 You may proceed.